jonahmougoue/Quantum-ML-Models/README.md

 # Deep Learning Methods for Calculating the Quantum Wavefunction
-The goal of this project is to create deep learning models that can predict the ground-state energy and wavefunction of a quantum particle in an arbitrary potential.
+The goal of this project is to create deep learning models that can solve the Schrödinger equation in two dimensions.

 In 'Deep Learning and the Schrödinger Equation' (Mills, Spanner, and Tamblyn), a Convolutional Neural Network (CNN) is used to calculate the ground-state energies using a discretized potential grid, bypassing the need to calculate the wavefunctions first.